 Vasque Performance Footwear has a long history of trekking the great mountain ranges from the Rockies to the Tetons, to the Whites dating all the way back to 1965.
 Shortly after the company began importing premium-hiking footwear from Italy, the iconic boot – the Sundowner – was born in 1984.

-The Sundowner was considered to be state-of-the-art for its day, utilizing softer Italian leathers, an innovative, foot-securing lace system, and a supportive yet flexible shank design.
+The Sundowner was considered to be state-of-the-art for its day, utilizing softer Italian leathers (premium leather hiking boot material), an innovative, foot-securing lace system, and a supportive yet flexible shank design.
 Not only did the boot become one of the premier hiking boots of its time, but it became a fashion statement for the youth of the time who called it the “Waffle Stomper.”

 It’s not hard to identify the Sundowner hiking boot on a store shelf today as it has kept much of its original design from 1984.
-The boot is still popular with park rangers, weekend warriors, and the long-distance backpacker.
-The Vasque Sundowneris one of the original hiking boots to feature a seamless upper.
+The boot is still popular with park rangers, weekend warriors, and long-distance backpackers.
+The Vasque Sundowner is one of the original hiking boots to feature a seamless upper.

 Additionally, the upper is protected by Vasque’s GORE-TEX® waterproof membrane that keeps your foot dry and comfortable.
 The sole of the Sundowner is designed as a one-piece rubber cup sole with the classic lug pattern that will give you a stable footing on your next big climb.

 |Upper:||2.4 mm Waterproof Full Grain Leather|

 |Recommended Use:||Mid-weight hiking|

 |Manufacturer Warranty:||1 Year|